IBM/ios-tone-analyzer-app/README.md

 # Create an iOS application in Swift which analyzes the emotion and tone of natural language

+> We have a similar pattern available for [Android](https://github.com/IBM/tone-analyzer-android), as well!

 This IBM Cloud Mobile Starter will showcase the Tone Analyzer service from Watson and give you integration points for each of the IBM Cloud Mobile services.

 ![](README_Images/architecture.png)